Talking to Children About Alzheimer’s Disease

 Also, reassure your child that they can still have meaningful experiences with their loved one.
 Some good activities to do together include gardening, watching favorite shows on television, putting together a scrapbook and reminiscing, reading or doing other household activities.
 It is still possible to enjoy life while living with Alzheimer’s, and children can make positive memories with that family member.

-For more information, you can look at the Kids & Teens page on the Alzheimer’s Association website, opens a new window or on the National Institute on Aging website, opens a new window.
+Visit the Kids & Teens page on the Alzheimer’s Association website, opens a new window or on the National Institute on Aging website, opens a new window for more information about how to talk with older kids and teens.